caio-cacador/shawandpartners/README.md

 pip install -r requirements.txt
 ```

-4. Then, run the the application:
+4. Then, run the application:

 Example using uvicorn: